dleurs/flutter-strapi-graphql/README.md

 - Todos > Add New todo > "Do sport", "Cooking pelmenis" and "Meditation" > save AND publish
 - Marketplace > GraphQL > Download
 - Settings > Roles > Public
-- In Permissions, cound, find and findone.
+- In Permissions, application > todos, add find and findone.
 Save
+- In Permissions, users-permissions > user, add find and findone.
+Save

+It is dangerous to leave find !!